Nagaon: Universities

+As of 2024, Nowgong College has been declared as a university.
+However, official status from the University Grants Commission of India (UGC) is pending.

 Assam Homeopathic Medical College and Hospital

 The Assam Homeopathic College is situated in Haibargaon, Nagaon.
 The institute was established in the year 1968.
 It is the first homeopathic medical college of the entire North East India.

 Nowgong Polytechnic

 Nagaon is also home to Nowgong Polytechnic, one of the oldest technical education institutes in Assam.

 Nagaon also has an ITI at Panigaon.

 The College of Fisheries

 The College of Fisheries, the only college of its kind in the entire northeastern India, is located in Raha and comes under the academic management of Assam Agricultural University in Jorhat.

-The Nagaon Medical College
+Nagaon Medical College and Hospital

-The foundation stone of the Nagaon Medical College was laid by the then chief minister of Assam Mr. Tarun Gogoi in February 2016.
-The construction work on the same has officially begun from 18 February 2017 and the college will be ready for operation in 3 years time.
+The foundation stone of the Nagaon Medical College and Hospital was laid by the then chief minister of Assam Mr. Tarun Gogoi in February 2016.
+It is located at Laokhowa Road, Mohkhuli Chariali, Diphalu, Nagaon - 782003.